-- Teaching will be high in aspiration and challenge across all abilities. - Teachers will actively encourage students to show resilience and take opportunities to promote a growth mindset. - Lessons will be thoroughly planned to ensure tasks are appropriate, inclusive, relevant and challenging at every level. - Teachers will set, and share with students, at least one learning objective for individual lessons.
-Additional success criteria may be included where appropriate. - Teachers will have a good knowledge of the subject they teach and fully understand subject-specific concepts and terminology. - Teachers will be aware of the individual needs of students within their class and have information available to them about their students when planning lessons e.g. 'GO4Schools - Prior Attainment/ SEND / Disadvantaged - Teachers will ensure that effective differentiation (e.g. through 'Quality First Teaching') is provided for students, appropriately challenging all students and all groups of students.
-Where relevant, teachers will plan to work with additional colleagues (e.g. LSA/HLTA/Cover Supervisors) in supporting the learning of students. - Teachers will be expected to produce and use knowledge organisers within their lessons and for homework tasks. - Teachers will use opportunities for low stakes testing to ensure knowledge is learned. - Where appropriate teachers will use differentiated questioning and demonstrate understanding of the different ways students think about subject content. - Within a series of lessons, learners will be presented with opportunities to work in a variety of ways, including individual, group and paired work.
-Technology will be used when appropriate and when teaching and learning is enhanced by its use. - Students work will be marked in line with the schools marking policy including a dialogue of Next Steps and Next Steps Action applied through DIRT.
+- Teaching will be high in aspiration and challenge across all abilities. - Teachers will actively encourage students to show resilience and take opportunities to promote a growth mindset. - Lessons will be thoroughly planned to ensure tasks are appropriate, inclusive, relevant and challenging at every level. - In most lessons, teachers will set, and share with students, at least one learning objective for individual lessons.
+Additional success criteria may be included where appropriate. - Teachers will have a comprehensive knowledge of the subject they teach and the exam specification.
+They will fully understand subject-specific concepts and terminology, and teach these explicitly. - Teachers will be aware of the individual needs of students within their class and have information available to them about their students when planning lessons e.g. GO4Schools - Prior Attainment / SEND / Disadvantaged/Reading Ages. - Teachers will ensure that effective adaptation (e.g. through 'Quality First Teaching') is provided for students, appropriately challenging all individuals and all groups of students.
+Where relevant, teachers will plan to work with additional colleagues (e.g. LSA/HLTA/Cover Supervisors) in supporting the learning of students. - Teachers will be expected to produce and use knowledge organisers within their lessons and for homework tasks. - Teachers will use opportunities for low stakes testing to ensure knowledge is retained. - Where appropriate, teachers will adapt questioning and demonstrate understanding of the different ways students think about subject content. - Within a series of lessons, learners will be presented with opportunities to work in a variety of ways, including individual, group and paired work.
+Technology will be used when appropriate, and when teaching and learning is enhanced by its use. - Students' work will be assessed in line with the schools' feedback policy, including a dialogue of Next Steps and Next Steps Action applied through Directed Improvement and Reflection Time (DIRT).
 'Next Steps' comments will be directly linked to learning and progress and will be easily understood by all students.
 Students will be given opportunities to improve their work.
-They will be given time to apply their knowledge and understanding in new ways that stretches their thinking. - Teachers will actively encourage students to take responsibility for their own learning and work independently when appropriate. - Relevant stretching homework tasks will be set in line with guidance (see Appendix 1).
+They will be given time to apply their knowledge and understanding in new ways that develop higher order thinking skills.

-- Students will be given opportunities in lessons to strengthen their skills in reading, writing and mathematics, where appropriate, across all subjects. - Teachers will adhere to the 'Behaviour Policy' to help create a positive learning environment.
+- Teachers will actively encourage students to take responsibility for their own learning and work independently when appropriate. - Appropriately challenging homework activities will be set in line with guidance (see Appendix 1). - Students will be given opportunities in lessons to strengthen their skills in reading, writing and mathematics, where appropriate, across all subjects. - Teachers will adhere to the Behaviour Policy to help create a positive learning environment in which every student feels safe and can flourish.